 Of course, there are individual cases which don’t fit the global trend.

 - High scores on Career Attitudes and low scores on the Energy-Stress Balance.
 In these cases, the scores on the Energy-Stress balance are not so much really low, but they are strained.
 The respondent is usually very much aware of what is causing the strain and sure enough, in the weeks/months that follow the debrief on the TalentLogiQs, the respondent has already taken measures to change the context.
 I like to think that it is because of their high scores on the Career Attitudes that these coachees take action to improve their professional situation.

 - Low scores on Career Attitudes and healthy scores on the Energy-Stress Balance.
 I don’t often see this situation in individual cases, but when I do, the respondents strike me as people with limited awareness of their careers.
 They usually don’t have a clear sense of what is motivating to them nor do they have a clear career identity.
 They seem to have been lucky in the sense that they haven’t had to make tough choices concerning their careers in the past and that their current professional situation seems to suit them.
 I always find myself wondering what will happen if by no choice of their own they are forced to make career decisions…

 In conclusion, a career is a marathon and not a sprint.
 Since professional activities can be highly demanding, it is important for every individual to regularly check their Energy-Stress Balance levels.
 Developing Self-Management in the career is a good recipe to prevent burn- or bore out.

-Contact us for more information about our evidence-based tooling for individual career coaching.
+Contact us for more information about the Career Fitness Profiler for individual career coaching.